-We’ve already covered the introduction to frontend development, so now it’s time to focus on another side of the coin – backend.
+We’ve already covered the basics of frontend development, so now it’s time to focus on another side of the coin – backend.

 Have you heard of the “Dyn Cyberattack” from 2016?
 Does the “WannaCry” ransomware case from 2017 ring a bell?
 Or maybe the Capital One data storage breach from 2019?
 All of these (and many more!) cases impacted millions of people all over the world and cost billions of dollars in lost revenue.
 There is also one more thing that the cases have in common: all of them could have been avoided with a higher level of system security or with more effort put into the architectural project phase – the backend development.